Back

 In large-scale data operations, data is continuously transformed, migrated, and replicated across different systems.
 Ensuring the consistency of this data—especially between systems like OLTP databases and OLAP warehouses—is a challenging but crucial task.
 This is where data diff becomes vital.
 The ability to compare tables across environments, databases, or different points in time is essential for identifying discrepancies that could lead to faulty analysis or decision-making downstream.

-Data consistency problems: The Story of a Retail E-commerce Platform
+Data Consistency Problems: The Story of a Retail E-commerce Platform

 In this post, we will explore the significance of the data diff feature by diving into three scenarios at a large retail e-commerce company, where multiple teams—data engineering, data science, and infrastructure—must collaborate to ensure seamless data quality throughout the entire data pipeline.